Grade-Point Average (GPA)

 Except in case of error, no instructor may change a grade that he or she has turned in to the Registrar.
 Grades cannot be changed after a degree has been granted.

 Grade Appeal Procedure

-A student who believes that the instructor erred in the assignment of a grade, or who believe a grade recording error or omission has occured, shall first discuss the matter with the instructor before the end of the following academic quarter. (not including summer quarter).
+A student who believes that the instructor erred in the assignment of a grade, or who believe a grade recording error or omission has occurred, shall first discuss the matter with the instructor before the end of the following academic quarter (not including summer quarter).

 Once a student submits a written appeal, this document and all subsequent actions on this appeal are recorded in written form for deposit in a department, school or college file.

 Additional information on grade appeals can be found in UW Student Governance and Policies under Change of Grade - Written Appeal of Grade Error.